 As mothers, we all like to make sure that our children, no matter what age they are that, they are safe and in a healthy state of mind and body.

-I never realised what pain my own parents must have felt when I got married and left the family home, until know, as I watch my own children leave home.
+I never realized what pain my parents must have felt when I got married and left the family home, until now, as I watch my children leave home.

-It’s been great privilege to know that you have managed to create a human begin that will take accountability for his own actions.
+It’s been a great privilege to know that you have managed to create a human begin that will take accountability for his actions.

 As a mother for me personally, it is a proud moment but also sad at the same time.